The Sky People: Plot summary

-In the alternate universe, life exists on Venus and Mars.
+In an alternate universe, life exists on Venus and Mars.
 Because of the discovery, the United States and the Soviet Union have poured all of their resources into space exploration and sent their best and brightest to colonize Venus and Mars.
 Although there have been a few outbreaks of hostilities on Earth, an uneasy détente exists in space between the Americans and the Soviets, who are struggling for supremacy and supported by their respective allies.
 The European Union is also anxious not to be excluded from the neocolonial race but is far behind the other powers.

 In 1962, the Soviets drop planetary probes on Venus and discover people, both humans and Neanderthals, on the planet.
 Crewed flights by the Soviets and later by the Americans establish bases on the planet (the American one is named Jamestown, the Soviet one Cosmograd) and find other familiar species, including dinosaurs.
 Both fauna and flora are strangely similar to those from Earth's past.

 In 1988, Lieutenant Marc Vitrac, a Ranger in the US Aerospace Force, has been on the planet for a year.
 Born in a Cajun family amidst the Louisiana bayous, his primary function is exploration of the vast wild lands, but at the beginning of the novel, he is tapped to welcome newcomers to the colony.

 The new arrivals are somewhat taken back by the ceratopsia used as a shuttle bus.
 The dinosaur has been "iced" by the insertion of an Internal Control Device into its brain, which allows the creature to be controlled with messages sent directly to the brain.

 The new arrivals include Cynthia Whitlock, a young African-American specialist, and Wing Commander Christopher Blair, a supposedly-British linguist.
 As with all the Terrans on the planet, Cynthia and Blair also have other skills.
 Blair spends most of his time in the nearby town of Kartahown and extends their knowledge of one of the native languages.